PuckmanXY/Text-RPG/README.md

+Fighting beasts is a battle game that presents the main character with 3 basic atributes: Strength, dexterity and inteligence.
+Uses a simple save game system and is very intuitive.

+Feito por/By:
-Feito por Kayo Anderson e Ranieri Wellyson.
+Kayo Anderson & Ranieri Wellyson